Gustavo Leigh: Exit from the Junta and latter years

 General Leigh was a supporter of strong state intervention in the economy.
 He was heavily influenced by the Egyptian model being built by Anwar Sadat (he was a close friend of Hosni Mubarak, the Egyptian Air Force Chief, since 1971) of a mixed economy based on free market principles but a strong state presence in heavy industry and a strong state regulation over imports and the financial speculation market.
 He had continuous disagreements with the prevailing free market economic policy of the so-called Chicago Boys that was favoured by the US as well as Pinochet himself.
 He was strongly opposed to any divestment or privatisation in the State owned mining company Codelco.
 That led to his dismissal on July 24, 1978, in a decree signed by other junta members.

 The junta selected General Fernando Matthei to replace him.
 Despite his strong differences with General Pinochet, he strongly opposed Pinochet's 1998 arrest as a violation of Chilean sovereignty.

 Leigh was detained by a judge investigating his role in the disappearance of twelve communist leaders, but the Supreme Court of Chile ordered his release by virtue of the Law of Amnesty.

 Assassination attempt and death

-On March 21, 1990 members of the leftist guerrilla group, the Manuel Rodríguez Patriotic Front, broke into Leigh's office and opened fire at him.
+On March 21, 1990, members of the leftist guerrilla group, the Manuel Rodríguez Patriotic Front, broke into Leigh's office and opened fire at him.
 Five bullets hit his body.
 Other than the loss of an eye, he was able to make a complete recovery.

 Leigh died of cardiovascular ailments in Santiago's Air Force Hospital on September 29, 1999, aged 79.
+He was survived by his wife, Gabriela García, and six children from two marriages.